homestar9/mixr/readme.md

 Why would this module be useful if Coldbox Elixir already exists?

- - Coldbox Elixir is a great asset helper, but it is not flexible enough to work with other asset bundlers like Laraval Mix.
+ - Coldbox Elixir is a great asset helper, but it is not flexible enough to work with other asset bundlers like Laravel Mix.
 Mixr is designed to work with any asset bundler that generates a manifest file.
  - Mixr registers itself as a Coldbox helper method, so it can automatically detect which module you are in any time you call `mixr()`
  - Calling `mixr()` is quick and easy, and will keep your source code nice and clean.
  - You can configure different settings for each submodule giving you maximum control over your assets and manifest files.

+ ## Roadmap:

+ - Integration tests: I currently have unit tests in place, but would like to set up some better real-world testing for this module.